curai/curai-research/dialogue-contexualized-re-ranking/README.md

 [Arxiv Link](https://arxiv.org/abs/2304.01974)

-If you find this dataset useful, please cite the following paper;
+If you find this code useful, please cite our work:

     @misc{zhu2023dialoguecontextualized,
       title={Dialogue-Contextualized Re-ranking for Medical History-Taking},